 About the author, Attorney Thomas Gallagher

-Attorney Thomas C. Gallagher is a Minneapolis criminal lawyer with over 35 years experience.
+Attorney Thomas C. Gallagher is a Minnesota criminal lawyer with over 35 years experience.

 Gallagher also works for legalization.
 Attorney Thomas Gallagher serves with the Minnesota chapter of the National Organization for the Reform of Marijuana Laws.